 Some pellets are specially made for bettas, so you should consider feeding them.

-You can consider feeding your betta fish with Tetra Betta Small Pellets as it is protein-rich food and high in quality.
+You can consider feeding your betta fish with Tetra Betta Small Pellets as it is protein-rich and high-quality food.

 You should also feed them live, frozen, and freeze-dried food like bloodworms, daphnia, brine shrimp, earthworms, tubifex worms, and mosquito larvae.